Revolutionary Road (film): Critical reception

 Revolutionary Road received generally positive reviews from critics.
-On the review aggregator Rotten Tomatoes, the film has an approval rating of 67% based on 215 reviews, with an average score of 6.60/10.
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 67% based on 213 reviews, with an average score of 6.80/10.
 The website's critical consensus reads, "Brilliantly acted and emotionally powerful, Revolutionary Road is a handsome adaptation of Richard Yates' celebrated novel".
-On Metacritic, the film has a weighted average score of 69 out of 100, based on 38 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 69 out of 100, based on 38 critics, indicating "generally favorable" reviews.

-Rex Reed of The New York Observer gave the film a positive response; "a flawless, moment-to-moment autopsy of a marriage on the rocks and an indictment of the American Dream gone sour" and "a profound, intelligent and deeply heartfelt work that raises the bar of filmmaking to exhilarating".
-Peter Travers of Rolling Stone called the film "raw and riveting" and commented, "Directed with extraordinary skill by Sam Mendes, who warms the chill in the Yates-faithful script by Justin Haythe, the film is a tough road well worth traveling ...
+Rex Reed of The New York Observer gave the film a positive response, calling it a "flawless, moment-to-moment autopsy of a marriage on the rocks and an indictment of the American Dream gone sour" and "a profound, intelligent and deeply heartfelt work that raises the bar of filmmaking to exhilarating".

+Peter Travers of Rolling Stone called the film "raw and riveting", and commented, "Directed with extraordinary skill by Sam Mendes, who warms the chill in the Yates-faithful script by Justin Haythe, the film is a tough road well worth traveling ...
 DiCaprio is in peak form, bringing layers of buried emotion to a defeated man.
-And the glorious Winslet defines what makes an actress great, blazing commitment to a character and the range to make every nuance felt".
+And the glorious Winslet defines what makes an actress great, blazing commitment to a character and the range to make every nuance felt."

 Writing for the San Francisco Chronicle, Mick LaSalle said, "Finally, this is a movie that can and should be seen more than once.
 Watch it one time through her eyes.
 Watch it again through his eyes.
 It works both ways.
 It works in every way.
-This is a great American film".
+This is a great American film."

-Roger Ebert of the Chicago Sun-Times gave Revolutionary Road a maximum rating of four stars, commending the acting and screenplay and calling the film "so good it is devastating".
-Of DiCaprio and Winslet, he said, "they are so good, they stop being actors and become the people I grew up around".
+Roger Ebert of the Chicago Sun-Times gave Revolutionary Road a rating of a maximum four stars, commending the acting and screenplay and calling the film "so good it is devastating".
+Of DiCaprio and Winslet, he said, "They are so good, they stop being actors and become the people I grew up around".

 Entertainment Weekly's Owen Gleiberman graded the film B+ and commented, "The film is lavishly dark—some might say too dark—yet I'd suggest it has a different limitation: For all its shattering domestic discord, there's something remote and aestheticized about it.
-April brings a private well of conflict to her middle-class prison, but Winslet is so meticulous in her telegraphed despair that she intrigues us, moves us, yet never quite touches our unguarded nerves".
+April brings a private well of conflict to her middle-class prison, but Winslet is so meticulous in her telegraphed despair that she intrigues us, moves us, yet never quite touches our unguarded nerves."

 Joe Neumaier of the New York Daily News said: